 👉 Plan your next trip with our Weekend Getaways in Michigan Guide.

-From the towering dunes of Sleeping Bear to the family-friendly fun in Ludington and the hidden shores of Copper Harbor, Michigan beaches are as diverse as they are unforgettable.
-Whether you’re planning a summer vacation, a 4th of July getaway, or a spontaneous day trip, you’ll find your perfect stretch of sand here.
+From the towering dunes of Sleeping Bear to the calm waters of Lexington and the wild shores of Copper Harbor, Michigan beaches are among the most beautiful in the country.
+Whether you’re planning a weeklong getaway or a spontaneous summer day trip, you’ll find your perfect stretch of sand waiting here in the Great Lakes State.

 Subscribe to get the latest updates and discounts!